artorigios/ForestEscape/README.md

 # ForestEscape
-Side project in form of a minimalistic front page including a navigation/menu with the help of JS.
+Side project consisting of a minimalistic front page including a navigation/menu with the help of JS.

 # Credit